Rochester Institute of Technology: RIT Ambulance

 RIT Ambulance (RITA) is a community run, 9-1-1 dispatched New York State Certified Basic Life Support Ambulance agency.
-As a New York State certified ambulance service, RIT Ambulance is an active participant in providing reciprocal mutual-aid with in surrounding communities throughout Monroe county and even New York State.
-RIT Ambulance is prepared to support any of the neighboring communities’ ambulance services if additional resources are required.
-RIT Ambulance operates a New York State Certified Basic Life Support ambulance and a Basic Life Support first response / command vehicle.

-RIT Ambulance provides coverage 24 hours a day, 7 days a week throughout the year.
-The ambulance is staffed on a volunteer basis by state-certified students, faculty, staff, alumni and community members.
-RIT Ambulance also provides standbys as requested for concerts, sporting events, and other social gatherings for the RIT community.

 Public Safety

-RIT Public Safety is the primary agency responsible for protection of students, staff and property as well as enforcement of both college policies and state laws.
+RIT Public Safety is the primary agency responsible for the protection of students, staff, and property, as well as enforcement of both college policies and state laws.
 Officers are NYS Licensed Security Guards who possess an expanded scope of authority under NYS Education Law, and many Officers have prior law enforcement backgrounds.
 In 2016, it was announced that RIT Public Safety will deploy officers armed with long guns to respond to active shooter incidents.
-Public Safety Officers operate both a dispatch center and various types of patrol units on campus and at off campus holdings (such as The Inn and Conference Center) and also manage the Call Box System.
+Public Safety Officers operate both a dispatch center and various types of patrol units on campus and at off-campus holdings (such as The Inn and Conference Center) and also manage the Call Box System.
 Activating a call box will automatically place the user in touch with an Officer in the dispatch center who will direct Patrol Officers to respond to the location; if necessary, Officers will summon the Monroe County Sheriff's to respond as well.
 As the college does not have 24/7 on campus crisis intervention counselors, in the event of a mental or behavioral health incident during hours where a counselor is not available, Public Safety Officers are also trained to act as mediators until an on-call counselor can be summoned.

+Spiritual life

+Schmitt Interfaith Center, located along the Quarter Mile, serves as the main spiritual focal point on campus.
+The Center provides office, meeting, lounge, kitchen, and worship space for some fifteen chaplaincies, including those within Buddhist; Christian; Hindu; Interfaith, Non-Religious, and Secular; Jewish; Muslim; and Pagan communities, and numerous student spiritual clubs.

+There are two additional spaces on campus that serve Jewish students, including Hillel House and the Chabad House.